mbroihier/bellows/README.md

 I have added a bellows gateway command, which starts a websocket server on port 8126 and accepts zcl like commands from clients.  gateway translates these commands to to bellows zcl commands and executes them.
 Updated status information is sent back to the websock clients (all attached).

-I have added a bellows buildtools command that builds an HTTP server and a time server that both connect to the gateway.
+I have added a bellows buildtools command that builds an HTTP server and a timed event generator that both connect to the gateway.
 The HTTP server allows users to push buttons to turn on or off ZigBee devices in the network.
-The time server can be configured to send commands based on UTC time, local sunrise, or local sunset to turn on or off the ZigBee devices in the network.
+The timed event generator can be configured to send commands based on UTC time, local sunrise, or local sunset to turn on or off the ZigBee devices in the network.

 ## Installation